Families Health and Wellbeing Service (0-19) - health visitors and school nurses

 West Hub (covering Moorlands, Newcastle-under-Lyme, Stafford surrounds and Seisdon)

-East Hub (covering East Staffordshire, Tamworth, Lichfield and Cannock)
+East Hub (covering East Staffordshire, Rugeley, Tamworth, Lichfield and Cannock)

-Text message service and app for young people and parents to ask for health and wellbeing advice
+ChatHealth is a text message service and app for parents and young people aged 11-19 years to ask for health and wellbeing advice (cost of standard rate message).

 Numbers to text